 Since these Karts are so popular, You can also find some Facebook groups of people who are experts.
 You’ll be able to solve almost every problem with their help.

 But if you’re not the type of person who wants to deal with these issues, it’s best to avoid this product, because it is really expensive.
 Check our detailed review of Crazy Cart XL to learn more about their upgrades.

 Specs & Features

 The Ground Force Drifter Kart is similar to the Crazy Cart in terms of batteries, motor, and speed.
-But they actually work quite differently.
+But they work quite differently.

 The ground force drifter has the accelerator in the handlebar as opposed to a paddle.
 It also has a handbrake to stop the Kart.

 The only major disadvantage of this kart is that they do not have a drift bar.
-So you cannot drive it like a go-kart, you can still do 360-degree spins though, but the lack of drift bar puts it at a disadvantage and is therefore low on our list.
+So you cannot drive it like a go-kart, you can still do 360-degree spins though, but the lack of a drift bar puts it at a disadvantage and is therefore low on our list.